What kind of training do naturopathic physicians have?

 What is Naturopathic Medicine?
 A naturopathic doctor is similar to a primary care doctor.
 Similar to a conventional medical doctor, we perform physical exams, order lab work and diagnostic imaging, make a diagnosis and have experience with pharmaceutical drugs.
 Naturopathic medicine works with the belief that each body has an innate ability to heal itself and we work to help you remove obstacles to your healing path.
 Naturopathic physicians strive to help each individual find and treat the root cause of illness instead of treating symptoms.
 We are trained in a wide variety of natural treatment modalities, that can help provide you the best care with minimal side effects.
 Naturopathic medicine uses a holistic approach that addresses the health of each unique individual, mentally, emotionally, spiritually, and physically.

 The 6 Core Principles of Naturopathic Medicine include: 1.
 First, do no harm.
-Naturopathic physicians use safe & effective natural medicine.
+Naturopathic doctors use safe & effective natural medicine.
 2. The healing power of nature.
 Our bodies have a powerful instinct to heal themselves.
 Our job is to help you identify obstacles and ways to overcome them.
 3. Treat the whole person.
 We look at each individual to find a treatment plan and lifestyle changes that will work for them.
 4. Identify and treat the cause.
 We diagnose the problem, and then we ask “Why does he/she have this problem?”
 By addressing problems this way we can often remove symptoms completely.
 5. Doctor as teacher.
 Our job is to educate and empower each patient.
 6. Prevention.
 The best medicine is to prevent disease from occurring by proactively treating mild symptoms, optimizing health through lifestyle changes, and recognizing risk factors.